 Its most basic features include:

-- Connect up to 25 camera inputs: Plug in your cameras directly into your PC to get as many angles as you need.
+- Connect multiple camera inputs: Plug in your cameras directly into your PC to get as many angles as you need.

-- Send up to 25 live video outputs: Output your video to projectors or monitors; ideal for auditoriums, conferences, and houses of worship.
+- Live video outputs: Output your video to projectors or monitors; ideal for auditoriums, conferences, and houses of worship.

-- Three graphic overlay tracks: Build graphic overlays to countdown to your event start, identify people, loop tweets using your event hashtag, or display a scoreboard.
+- Three graphics overlay tracks: Build graphics (GFX) overlays to countdown to your event start, identify people, loop tweets using your event hashtag, or display a scoreboard.

-- Two media playback modules: Bring in pre-recorded video clips to incorporate into your production, such as sponsored content or montages.
+- Media playback modules: Bring in pre-recorded video clips to incorporate into your production, such as sponsored content or montages.

-- Built-in audio mixer: Embed audio from your cameras or connect a USB mixer or microphone and control all the audio for your event directly from Studio.
+- Built-in audio mixer and audio filters: Embed audio from your cameras or connect a USB mixer or microphone and control all the audio for your event directly from Studio.

 - Capture up to four high-resolution isolated (ISO) recordings: Record your event or individual camera angles in broadcast quality for post-production editing or replay.